Why is it important to recycle?

 Why is there a recycling fee if the recyclables are sold?
 Doesn’t the program pay for itself?

-The Curbside Recycling Collection program costs $91.25 a year, billed through a monthly charge of $7.52 which is added to the City utility bill.
+The City receives a 25% market share of the sales from recyclable materials which reduces the overall cost to the resident.
+The Curbside Recycling Collection program costs $91.25 a year, billed through a daily charge of $0.25 which is added to the City utility bill.

 The recycling fee covers the cost of all components of the program including:

 - Pickup and delivery from your home to the recycling facility

 - Sorting and selling the baled recyclables on the open market

 The City receives, from the processing contractor, 25 per cent of the revenue from selling the recyclables.
 The revenue has been factored in when setting the cost of the recycling fee.
 A fee is still required as the sale of recyclables does not cover the full cost of the program.